ma-ha/electronic-circuit-design-patterns/power-supply/switch-mode-supplies/README.md

 ![Boost Converter](boost.png)

-The basic functionality again is simple, if zou understand the buck converter, you should easily derive how boost is working.
+The basic functionality again is simple, if you understand the buck converter, you should easily derive how boost is working.

 ## Buck/Boost Converter